-Cleveland homeowners who want to boost their indoor air quality are always looking for effective solutions from their heating and cooling equipment.
-You might have discovered using ultraviolet (UV) light is a fantastic, economical way to kill germs, bacteria and mold.
+Cleveland homeowners who want to boost their indoor air quality are always looking for effective solutions from their heating and cooling units.
+You might have learned using ultraviolet (UV) light is a great, reasonably priced way to fight germs, bacteria and mold.
 That’s true!

-UV lights are an add-on solution for heating and cooling equipment.
-They are a strong source in your fight for clean air in your Cleveland residence.
-So, let’s examine this germ-fighting resource.
+UV lights are an add-on solution for heating and cooling units.
+They are a mighty option in your fight for fresh air in your Cleveland residence.
+So, let’s learn more this germ-fighting equipment.

 What Are UV Lights?
 What Do They Do?